Navigate home logo

 Considered to be one of Australia’s greatest engineering achievements, the Goldfields Pipeline was included on the National Heritage List in 2011.
 It is protected under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

 Completion of these activities will help preserve the Goldfields Pipeline’s heritage value for future generations.
-See our Public History Project Tab for more details.
+See the Library tab for more details.

 The ‘Stories in the pipeline’ project has now concluded and once again we thank everyone for taking the time to share their memories and stories of the Goldfields pipeline through the years.

-The aim was to collect all the ‘water stories’ that are associated with the pipeline and the Goldfields Water Supply Scheme, acknowledging the varied meanings that this feat of engineering holds for the community of WA and how these meanings might be retained and interpreted as we upgrade the pipeline in stages over the next 70 years.
+The aim was to collect ‘water stories’ associated with the pipeline and the Goldfields Water Supply Scheme, acknowledging the varied meanings that this feat of engineering holds for the community of WA and how these meanings might be retained and interpreted as we upgrade the pipeline in stages over the next 70 years.

 We received many submissions and leads from the public, some of whom shared their memorabilia, family photos and newspaper clippings, which were delivered to Howard and Heaver locations in Albany, Bunbury and Kalgoorlie.
 Follow up interviews were also conducted either remotely or in-person by the consultant team to ensure that we captured as many personal stories as possible.